SelfJudge: Faster Speculative Decoding via Self-Supervised Judge Verification: Method

 \subsection{Verifier Training}

 After collecting a dataset with semantically-preserved tokens, we can train a verifier that identifies acceptable tokens during the inference phase.
+It is important to note that we train a \emph{single verifier}, and apply it across various NLP tasks.
 We generate 69,432 token labels using 1,220 prompts in GSM8K train, LiveCodeBench and Dolly15k datasets.
 While the judge verifier could be any type of model, we primarily select simple linear models that utilize existing LLM hidden states as input features, following~\citep{bachmann2025judge}.
 Specifically, we employ basic logistic regression for recognizing semantic-preserved tokens in our approach.
 To prevent overfitting, we conduct a straightforward grid search across L2 regularization parameters.